VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: VCB Bench

-\textbf{Internal Two-person Dialogue Dataset.} Designed to support the DC module, this category's data is processed as follows: the original long-form audio undergoes a two-stage segmentation with GPT-4O—first by topic, then refined into semantically coherent segments under one minute.
-From the transcriptions, GPT-4O generates task-specific QA pairs (e.g., for analysis or induction), followed by a final manual screening to verify question quality and answer accuracy.
+\textbf{Internal Two-person Dialogue Dataset.} Designed to support the DC module, this category's data is processed as follows: the original long-form audio undergoes a two-stage segmentation ---first by topic, then refined into semantically coherent segments under one minute.
+From the ASR transcriptions corresponding to the segments, we ask LLM to generate task-specific QA pairs (e.g., for analysis or induction), followed by a final manual screening to verify question quality and answer accuracy.